 In August 30 BC, Octavian marched on Alexandria and took the city.
 Antony and Cleopatra killed themselves a few days later.

 But.
 After Cleopatra killed herself, Octavian sent messengers to Caesarion.
-The Roman claimed that he would spare Caesarion’s life.
-And that Caesarion would be a client-king of Rome, like his mother had been.
+The Roman claimed that he would spare Caesarion’s life and that Caesarion would be a client-king of Rome, like his mother had been.

 After Ptolemy XV Caesarion’s death, Egypt ceased being a kingdom and became a province of the Roman Empire.

-Cleopatra had twins with Mark Antony: Cleopatra Selene and Alexander Helios.
 This statue represents either Cleopatra or her daughter Selene.
 Most likely, it is Selene.
 Marble bust, 1st. century BC.
 Archeological Museum of Cherchell, Algeria.
 (Photos: Hichem algerino/CCBYSA4.0)